Infliximab: Other

 It was approved for treating ankylosing spondylitis, psoriatic arthritis, psoriasis, rheumatoid arthritis.

 Infliximab is also prescribed (out of indication) for the treatment of Behçet's disease.

 Infliximab is the most frequently used biological agent in treating relapsing polychondritis.
 Half of the patients saw benefit from this treatment, and a few other patients experienced infections that in some cases lead to death.

 There have been numerous case reports of the efficacy of infliximab in various inflammatory skin conditions diseases; the FDA approved infliximab for chronic severe plaque psoriasis in adults in September 2006.

 Infliximab has been used off-label in treating refractory sarcoidosis, where other treatments have not been effective.

 Infliximab has been tested in chronic obstructive pulmonary disease (COPD) but there was no evidence of benefit with the possibility of harm.

 Infliximab is indicated for steroid refractory checkpoint inhibitor induced colitis, at a dose of 5 to 10 mg/kg.

+Infliximab has been found to be a safe alternative treatment to a second dose of IVIG for Kawasaki Disease resistant to initial IVIG therapy, showing better outcomes in fever resolution and fewer severe adverse effects such as hemolytic anemia.

 Adverse effects

-Infliximab has adverse effects, some life-threatening, common to drugs in the class of TNF inhibiting immunosuppressants (which also includes etanercept (Enbrel) and adalimumab (Humira)).
+Infliximab has adverse effects, some life-threatening, common to drugs in the class of TNF-inhibiting immunosuppressants (which also includes etanercept (Enbrel) and adalimumab (Humira)).
 Some of the most severe are: